-Despite the burgeoning success of dirhodium tetracarboxylate-based catalysts for X-H insertion reactions, the catalysts of choice for another class of reactions involving allylic alkylation via metal-allyl intermediates largely remain monorhodium and palladium-based.
-This is due to the ease of formation of these intermediates through a facile oxidative addition process, which is typically not possible in the stable dirhodium tetracarboxylate architecture owing to the lack of two vacant adjacent coordination sites.
-Due to this, dirhodium tetracarboxylate-based catalysts are incapable of catalyzing the MCRs involving allylic reagents as electrophiles.2k,1 This necessitates the use of two metal catalysts, one for the formation of the metal carbene and the other for that of the metal-allyl complex.
-In this context, the use of Rh and Pd has been a convenient strategy to form complex targets.
-However, an ideal scenario would be the use of single catalyst that can enable both carbene insertion followed by allylic alkylation or vice versa.
-Although monorhodium-based catalysts are also capable of X-H insertion reactions and can thereby in principle be used as the sole metal catalyst for MCRs, they fail to catalyze the MCR involving allylic alkylation most likely due to their tendency to easily form the metal-allyl intermediate through oxidative addition and the subsequent allylic alkylation of the X-H based nucleophile, precluding the metal carbene formation and X-H insertion, and instead affording the X-allylated product.
+Despite the burgeoning success of dirhodium tetracarboxylate-based catalysts for X-H insertion reactions, the catalysts of choice for another class of reactions involving allylic alkylation via metal-allyl intermediates largely remain monorhodium- and palladium-based.3 This is due to the ease of formation of these intermediates through a facile oxidative addition process, which is typically not possible in the stable dirhodium tetracarboxylate architecture owing to the lack of two vacant adjacent coordination sites.
+Hence, dirhodium tetracarboxylate-based catalysts are, by themselves, incapable of catalyzing the MCRs involving allylic reagents as electrophiles.^{2k,1} The use of palladium or monorhodium complexes, which can, in principle, catalyze such an MCR alone, is limited by the rapid allylation which precludes X-H insertion.4 These complications, therefore, generally necessitate the use of two metal catalysts, one for the formation of the metal carbene and the other for that of the metal-allyl complex.

 Scheme 1.
-Two- and three-component reactions catalysed by dirhodium carboxylates.
+Two- and three-component reactions catalyzed by dirhodium carboxylates.

-Despite the challenges discussed above, Wang and co-workers recently developed a MCR protocol for the construction of $\alpha$ -quaternary $\alpha$ -amino ester from an $\alpha$ -diazoester, amine, and allylic compound, involving a dirhodium tetracarboxylate/Xantphos-catalyzed carbene insertion and allylic alkylation relay (Scheme 2).
-The unique reactivity was a result of the combination of different factors that include the nature of the catalyst, external ligand, base, and solvent.
+Despite the challenges discussed above, Wang and co-workers have recently developed an MCR protocol for the construction of α -quaternary α -amino ester from an α -diazoester, amine, and allylic compound, involving a dirhodium tetracarboxylate/Xantphos-catalyzed carbene insertion and allylic alkylation relay (Scheme 2).4 The unique reactivity resulted from a combination of different factors, including the nature of the catalyst, external ligand, base, and solvent.
 Their synthesis design was based on the possible modification of the catalyst in the presence of the external Xantphos ligand where the choice of the solvent and base also played a crucial role.
 The modification of dirhodium catalysts in different ways has enabled newer reactivity in several other reactions.
-For instance, chiral carboxylate ligands have been incorporated into the catalyst framework for the development of asymmetric X-H insertion reactions.
-There have also been a number of attempts to tune the reactivity of dirhodiumbased catalysts by the use of external and tethered axial ligands without modifying the paddlewheel framework.
-Although the use of external chiral ligands in this aspect has only resulted in modest enantioselectivities so far, the differential reactivities are of immense importance.7b In the work by Wang and coworkers, it was hypothesized that the external Xantphos ligand drives the dissociation of one of the carboxylate ligands.
-This is turn provides vacant adjacent sites necessary for the oxidative addition of the allyl substrate resulting in the formation of a hitherto unreported dirhodium- $\eta^1$ -allyl species, which is postulated to serve as the active allylating agent in the reaction (Scheme 3).
-However, they were able to detect neither the cationic complex nor the Rh-allyl species.
+For instance, chiral carboxylate ligands have been incorporated into the catalyst framework for the development of asymmetric X-H insertion reactions.5 There have also been a number of attempts to tune the reactivity of dirhodiumbased catalysts by using external and tethered axial ligands without modifying the paddlewheel framework.6 Although the use of external chiral ligands in this aspect has only resulted in modest enantioselectivities so far, the differential reactivities are of immense importance.
+6b In the work by Wang and coworkers, it was hypothesized that the external Xantphos ligand drives the dissociation of one of the carboxylate ligands.
+This in turn provides vacant adjacent sites necessary for the oxidative addition of the allyl substrate, resulting in the formation of a hitherto unreported dirhodium- η^1 -allyl species postulated to serve as the active allylating agent in the reaction (Scheme 3).
+However, they were able to detect neither a cationic complex nor a metal-allyl intermediate, and thus, there has been a lack of consolidated mechanistic understanding for this transformation.
 Numerous similar reports of carbene insertion and allylic alkylation relay utilizing this strategy have followed thereafter, making it necessary to establish the mechanistic details of this reaction.
-Recently, this strategy of ligand induced dirhodium catalyst modification has also been applied to a carbonyl arylation reaction involving external chiral ligands.
-This arylation reaction, supposedly proceeding via a similar modified catalyst, provides the motivation for developing asymmetric reactions for MCRs as well.
+Recently, this strategy of ligand-induced dirhodium catalyst modification has also been applied to a carbonyl arylation reaction involving external chiral ligands.
+This arylation reaction, supposedly proceeding via a similar modified catalyst, provides the motivation for developing asymmetric versions for MCRs as well.
 Since there are no experimental or computational reports on the mechanistic front for this intriguing MCR, in this work, we attempt to delineate its mechanism and the key species involved via computational and experimental studies.

 Scheme 2.
-General scheme for the synthesis of $\alpha$ -quaternary $\alpha$ -amino ester.
+General scheme for the synthesis of α -quaternary α -amino ester.